Alexa for Shopping (formerly Amazon Rufus) 2026: How Amazon's AI Assistant Recommends Products

 - external web sources

-User signals that shape Rufus recommendations
+User signals that shape Alexa for Shopping recommendations

-Rufus can access multiple user signals relevant for recommendations, including prior purchases, viewed products, wishlist behavior, account context, and chat history.
+Alexa for Shopping can access multiple user signals relevant for recommendations, including prior purchases, viewed products, wishlist behavior, account context, and chat history.

 If users repeatedly ask for certain product types or express clear preferences, those signals can influence later recommendations.
 The result is not just semantic relevance, but user-specific relevance.

-Rufus can summarize user profiles, for example a mix of premium-audio interest, tech focus, and willingness to buy in higher price tiers.
+The assistant can summarize user profiles, for example a mix of premium-audio interest, tech focus, and willingness to buy in higher price tiers.
 That level of personalization goes well beyond traditional Amazon search.

-Product data Rufus appears to prioritize
+Product data Alexa for Shopping appears to prioritize

 The same applies to images: pure visuals are less useful than assets that combine visuals with clearly readable text, consistent with best practices for Amazon images.

-When Rufus uses external web sources
+When Alexa for Shopping uses external web sources

-How Rufus recommends products
+How Alexa for Shopping recommends products

 Typical inputs include known brands and models, feature-oriented concepts, category hints, and user-level context signals.